 - Place the fine strainer over the 2 qt bowl.
 Pour the mole puree into the strainer and press using a rubber spatula.
 Do this in two or three batches if necessary Discarding all the fiber and skins and just collecting the ancho puree.

 - Reserve the strained mole puree for the next step.

 - Place the 8 qt. pot or Dutch Oven onto the range and set the flame to medium-high to heat and preheat for 10 minutes.

-- Dry the chicken pieces with paper towel.
+- Dry the chicken pieces with a paper towel.
 Lightly coat each piece of chicken with olive oil and then salt and pepper each side of the chicken pieces.

 - Starting with the leg and thighs, place the chicken pieces into the hot oil and brown on all sides.
 Do not crowd the pot or the chicken will not brown.
 This should take about 6 to 8 minute a side.
-If the chicken is sticking it is not ready to be turn yet.
-There should be good color on the skin.
+If the chicken is sticking it is not ready to turn yet.
+There should be a good color on the skin.
 Remove the browned pieces to the sheet tray lined with aluminum.
 Continue until all the chicken has been browned and placed onto the sheet tray.

 - Sauté and stir the mole sauce constantly to reduce and thicken.
 This will take 20 to 30 minutes.